HIP-infrastructure/HIP-infrastructure.github.io/docs/source/hip_onboarding.rst

 `Log in the HIP portal <https://thehip.app/login>`_ using your EBRAINS account.
 Once connected to the HIP you will be automatically redirected to your home page from which you can access the platform main features using the side navigation menu.
 From this menu, it is possible to access the Dashboard which displays various information regarding your institution and its members to whom you can send messages using the :ref:`Talk <hip_service_talk>` service.
 The Dashboard also shows an overview of the opened :doc:`Desktops </guides/GUIDE_How_to_use_Desktops_and_run_applications_from_the_App_Catalog>` and available BIDS databases in your Private Space.
-Please note that only the Private Space is available during the Beta phase.
+Please note that only the Private Space is available at the moment.
 For more details regarding the various HIP Spaces, please refer to the :doc:`How to use the HIP spaces and share data with other users </guides/GUIDE_How_to_use_the_HIP_spaces_and_share_data_with_other_users>` guide.

 From the side navigation menu, it is also possible to access the App Catalog, which lists all the applications made available to the HIP users